Clustered Federated Learning based on Nonconvex Pairwise Fusion: Introduction

 Motivated by the limitations mentioned above in current studies, we propose a fusion penalization-based framework for clustered FL and develop a novel clustered FL method called \emph{fusion penalized federated clustering} ({FPFC}).
-We penalize the pairwise differences of local model parameters with a nonconvex function such as SCAD \cite{Fan2001}.
-The penalty function can force pairs of local parameters to be exactly equal if they are close to each other, therefore resulting in clusters in local parameters.
-Our method places the clustered FL on a solid theoretical footing based on a well-defined objective function.
-As a result, beyond conventional convergence analysis of algorithms, the statistical properties, i.g., the consistency of identifying the cluster structure of devices, of our method can be rigorously established.
-Our main contributions are summarized as follows: \begin{itemize} \item We frame clustered FL as a penalized optimization problem, where the nonconvex fusion penalization term shrinks the pairwise differences of model parameters of devices and promotes zero differences, and in turn, clustering. \item Under the proposed framework, we develop a novel method called {FPFC} to solve a general clustered FL problem.
-This method can automatically determine the cluster membership of devices and cluster-specific optimal models in a distributed setting without prior knowledge of the number of clusters and set of devices in each cluster. \item Our method can handle general nonconvex losses.
-Regarding the algorithm, it generalizes the standard ADMM algorithm to the FL setup.
-Specifically, it can be implemented in parallel by decoupling the joint optimization problem with respect to model parameters into a series of subproblems with minimum communication, and it allows for the inexact minimization of each subproblem.
+In this work, we introduce a nonconvex function, such as the smoothly clipped absolute deviation (SCAD) penalty \cite{Fan2001}, to penalize the pairwise differences of local model parameters.
+The penalty function can force pairs of local parameters to be exactly equal if they are close to each other, effectively creating clusters within the local parameters.
+This method places the clustered FL on a solid theoretical footing based on a well-defined objective function.
+In addition to conventional convergence analysis of algorithms, the statistical properties, e.g., the consistency of identifying the cluster structure of devices, of this method can be rigorously established.
+The main contributions of our work can be summarized as follows:

+\begin{itemize} \item We formulate clustered FL as a penalized optimization problem, where the nonconvex fusion penalization term shrinks the pairwise differences of model parameters of devices and encourages minimal differences, thus clustering the local devices.

+\item Under the proposed framework, we develop a novel method called \emph{fusion penalized federated clustering} (FPFC) to address general clustered FL problems.
+This method can automatically determine the cluster membership of devices and derive optimal models specific to each cluster in a distributed setting, without requiring prior knowledge regarding the number of clusters and the composition of devices within each cluster.

+\item The proposed method is a general framework that can handle learning tasks with nonconvex losses, such as neural networks.
+Regarding the algorithm, we extend the standard Alternating Direction Method of Multipliers (ADMM) algorithm to the FL setup.
+Specifically, we decouple the joint optimization problem into a series of subproblems that can be solved by local devices in parallel, in the meantime, the communication cost is greatly reduced compared to similar methods.
+Moreover, it allows for inexact minimization of each subproblem, further enhancing computational efficiency.

-\item We propose a new warmup strategy for hyperparameter tuning under the FL setting.
-Compared to the classical cross-validation method, it greatly reduces the communication cost while achieving better performance.
+\item We introduce a novel warmup strategy for hyperparameter tuning in the FL setting.
+This approach significantly reduces the communication cost compared to the conventional cross-validation method, while simultaneously achieving better performance.